irssi/irssi.github.io/about/index.markdown

 to use; Joost Vunderink wrote a summary of the most beneficial Irssi features.

 ### Autologging
-Irssi will automatically log any channels, queries or special windows that you want.
-The logfiles will be separated per IRC network, and even log rotation is supported.
+Irssi can automatically log any channels, queries or special windows that you want.
+The logfiles will be separated per IRC network by default, and even log rotation is supported.
 Log file formats, themes and destination directories can be easily configured with the Irssi log settings.

 ### Formats and themes